ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-extend-ballerina.md

 ## Defining a Custom Annotation

 ### Creating the Annotation
 Create a new Ballerina project and add a module named `hello`.
-For the purpose of our exercise, let’s add a single source file named `annotation.bal` and remove other boilerplate code and files.
+For this instance, add a single source file named `annotation.bal` and remove other boilerplate code and files.
 Your project structure should look similar to the following:
 ```